-Solar power is the backbone of comfortable, off-grid van life—especially in Colorado where sunshine is plentiful but winter sun hours and mountain weather can affect performance.
-Sizing your system properly ensures every device runs reliably day and night.
+Solar power is the backbone of easy, off-grid van life—especially in Colorado where sunshine is plenty but winter sun hours and mountain weather can affect how well it works (NREL).
+Sizing your system the right way makes sure every device runs well day and night.

 Step 1: Calculate Your Daily Energy Needs